Loki-Lokster/py-audio-splitter/README.md

    - Avoid selecting `CABLE Input (VB-Audio Virtual Cable)` as an output device inside Audio Splitter unless you explicitly know you need it
    - If you hear echo after changing Windows audio routing, restart the script to reset internal buffers

+6. **Volume Too Low / Need 100% On Other Devices**
+   - Audio Splitter does not override Windows per-device volume or Volume Mixer settings; it applies only the per-device `device_N_volume` multiplier from `settings.cfg`
+   - Check Windows Sound settings for the relevant device levels (including `CABLE Output` recording level if you route through VB-Cable)

 ## Contributing

 Feel free to open issues or submit pull requests on GitHub.

+## Development

+- Install dev dependencies: `pip install -r requirements-dev.txt`
+- Run tests: `pytest`

 ## License